 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted up to a maximum of 100 hours towards this certificate.
+Credit may be granted up to a maximum of 100 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

 Students may receive a maximum of 30 hours credit from most UCalgary Continuing Education Business Seminars and some part-time English as a Second Language (ESL) courses taken in the last five years.
-Credit equals approximately 2/3 instruction hours to a maximum of 30 hours, i.e. a 15-hour course or seminar will give you 10 hours credit.
+Credit equals approximately 2/3 instruction hours.
+For example, a 15-hour seminar or course will give you 10 hours credit.

-Please note that you must apply for advanced standing for seminars and ESL courses that you have completed with UCalgary Continuing Education as not all of them apply.
-To find out if you are eligible for advanced standing credit, please contact a student advisor.
+You must apply for seminar and ESL course credit, as not all of them are eligible.
+To find out if you are eligible for credit, please contact a student advisor.

-On completion of one certificate, you may wish to pursue studies in another.
+On completion of this program, you may wish to pursue studies in another.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Health, Safety and Environment and Professional Management.
+Upon completing the Environmental Management Certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Professional Management.
+Some courses may transfer to the Occupational Health and Safety certificates and diploma program.
 The number of hours will vary based on certificate requirements and courses.

-Awards are given to deserving students not only for their academic achievement, but also for community involvement.
+Each year, scholarships and awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.

-It is the student's responsibility to ensure all requirements for graduation are fulfilled, and to apply to graduate.
+It is the student's responsibility to ensure all requirements for graduation are fulfilled.

-View our Graduation page for details.
+See Graduation for details.